 GSAM's advisory services are offered through a variety of investment products and arrangements, depending on the strategy.
 These include separately managed accounts (either directly or through wrap fee programs) and pooled investment vehicles such as mutual funds and private investment funds.
-Depending on the strategy, investment advice to clients may be provided on a discretionary or nondiscretionary basis.
-GSAM also may advise individual and institutional investors with regard to alternative investments, including hedge funds, private equity funds, funds of funds, co-investments and other opportunities.
-For certain investment strategies, GSAM may also provide model portfolios to investment advisers that are affiliated with Goldman Sachs ("Affiliated Advisers") and investment advisers that are unaffiliated with Goldman Sachs, including (i) investment advisers that are not controlled by Goldman Sachs but in which certain Advisory Accounts hold equity, profits or other interests and (ii) investment advisers with which Goldman Sachs has business relationships (collectively, "Unaffiliated Advisers" and, together with Affiliated Advisers, "Advisers") that use such model portfolios to assist in developing their own investment recommendations and managing their client accounts.
-In addition, as further described in Item 12, Brokerage Practices, GSAM may also execute portfolio transactions at the direction of an Advisory Account.
+Depending on the strategy, investment advice to clients is provided on a discretionary or nondiscretionary basis.
+GSAM also advises individual and institutional investors with regard to alternative investments, including hedge funds, private equity funds, funds of funds, co-investments and other opportunities.
+For certain investment strategies, GSAM also provides model portfolios to investment advisers that are affiliated with Goldman Sachs ("Affiliated Advisers"), investment advisers that are unaffiliated with Goldman Sachs, including (i) investment advisers that are not controlled by Goldman Sachs but in which certain Advisory Accounts hold equity, profits or other interests, (ii) investment advisers with which Goldman Sachs has business relationships (collectively, "Unaffiliated Advisers" and, together with Affiliated Advisers, "Advisers"), and (iii) broker-dealers and other financial intermediaries that are unaffiliated with Goldman Sachs, in each case that use such model portfolios to assist in developing their own investment recommendations and managing their client accounts.
+In addition, as further described in Item 12, Brokerage Practices, GSAM also executes portfolio transactions at the direction of certain Advisory Accounts.